-Subject name and code Physical chemistry of solids, PG_00063525 Field of study Materials Engineering Date of commencement of studies October 2024 Academic year of realisation of subject 2024/2025 Education level second-cycle studies Subject group Obligatory subject group in the field of study Subject group related to scientific research in the field of study Mode of study Full-time studies Mode of delivery at the university Year of study 1 Language of instruction Polish Polish Semester of study 2 ECTS credits 2.0 Learning profile general academic profile Assessment form assessment Conducting unit Division of Ceramics -> Institute of Nanotechnology and Materials Engineering -> Faculty of Applied Physics and Mathematics Name and surname Subject supervisor dr hab. inż.
+Subject name and code Physical chemistry of solids, PG_00063525 Field of study Materials Engineering Date of commencement of studies October 2025 Academic year of realisation of subject 2025 2025/2026 Education level second-cycle studies Subject group Obligatory subject group in the field of study Subject group related to scientific research in the field of study Mode of study Full-time studies Mode of delivery at the at the university Year of study 1 Language of instruction Polish Polish Semester of study 2 ECTS credits 2.0 2.0 Learning profile general academic profile Assessment form assessment Conducting unit Division Of Ceramics -> Institute Of Nanotechnology And Materials Engineering -> Faculty Of Applied Physics And Mathematics -> Wydziały Politechniki Gdańskiej Name and surname Subject supervisor dr hab. inż.
 Aleksandra Mielewczyk-Gryń of lecturer (lecturers) Teachers dr hab. inż.
-Aleksandra Mielewczyk-Gryń Lesson types and methods of instruction Lesson type Lecture Tutorial Laboratory Projec t Seminar SUM Number of study hours 30.0 0.0 0.0 0.0 0.0 30 E-learning hours included: 0.0 Learning activity and number of study hours Learning activity Participation in didactic classes included in study plan Participation in consultation hours Self-study SUM Number of study hours 30 3.0 17.0 50 Subject objectives Solid-state physical chemistry is a field of science that studies the physical and chemical properties of substances in the solid state, focusing on the interactions between their atoms and molecules.
+Aleksandra Mielewczyk-Gryń Lesson types and methods of instruction Lesson type Lecture Tutorial Laboratory Projec ct Seminar SUM Number of study hours 30.0 0.0 0.0 0.0 0.0 30 E-learning hours included: 0.0 Learning activity and number of study hours Learning activity Participation in didactic classes included in study plan Participation in consultation hours Self-study SUM Number of study hours 30 3.0 17.0 50 Subject objectives Solid-state physical chemistry is a field of science that studies the physical and chemical properties of substances in the solid state, focusing on the interactions between their atoms and molecules.
 It involves the analysis of the structure, optical, magnetic, electrical, thermal, and mechanical properties of materials.
 In energy, solid-state physical chemistry plays a key role, especially in the context of materials used in power plants, energy storage, fuel cells, and batteries.
 Understanding processes such as electrical conductivity, thermal conductivity, and material reactivity enables the development of new, more efficient, and durable energy technologies.